 Any of these can harm your business in terms of lost leads and sales.

 Handing your small business web design off to a pro

-Outsourcing your website design to a professional is the alternative to DIY.
+Outsourcing your website design to a professional like GoDaddy’s Web Design Service is the alternative to DIY.
 This option has the following plusses and minuses:

 While hiring it out does require your input — you’ll need to supply photos, videos and often written content — it’s the easiest option of all.

 If you don’t have any web design expertise yourself or within your team, hiring a pro can save you time and hassle.
 Instead, you can focus on what you do best.

 A pro may be able to give you a more sophisticated website with database integration, say, or one capable of high-volume eCommerce, than you can design yourself.